theolivenbaum/resin/README.md

 # Resin
 It's a search framework you can reason about.
+It's simplistic but very capable.
 It is not built upon Lucene.

 ##How to build your own full-text search in c# to replace Lucene.net